kostyakunak/tg-quetionnaire/README.md

-# 🪑 5chairs Questionnaire - Portfolio Project
+# 🪑 5chairs Questionnaire
+Portfolio project based on real production work for Telegram dating service [5chairs](https://5chairs.app)

 **Live Demo:** https://tg-questionnaire.netlify.app

-Portfolio project based on real production work for Telegram dating service [5chairs](https://5chairs.app)

 ## Project Overview

-This is a standalone, portfolio-ready version of the questionnaire that was originally part of the 5chairs Telegram dating service.
+This is a standalone, portfolio version of the questionnaire that was originally part of the 5chairs Telegram dating service.
 The original production version was an active landing page for Instagram advertising, connecting real users to a Telegram bot via questionnaire completion.

-### What Was This?
+### What Was It?

 - **Production landing page** for Instagram ad campaigns
 - **Real-time authentication** via Telegram Login API